The Five-Year Rule of Software Transitions

 Subversion to Git

-git is introduced in 2005 and the total number of repositories using git overtakes Apache Subversion nine years later in 2014.
-But I’d argue more developers were using git for their work in five years, by 2010.
+overtakes Apache Subversion nine years later in 2014.
+But I’d argue more developers were using git

-The total number of repositories using Subversion vs. git.
+.
 The data was collected by Ohloh, now called Black Duck Open Hub, a site that “aims to index the open-source software development community”.
 The data was sourced the data from a summary on StackExchange.

-The Ohloh data at first appears to illustrate that git took a long time to overtake Subversion (note that the graph starts at 2009 while git was first released in 2005, so there’s really four years missing to the left that we simply don’t have data for).
-But it’s important to note Ohloh is measuring the total number of repositories using git, whereas the other surveys are measuring which software users report that they’re actually using for their work.
+, whereas the other surveys are measuring which software users report that they’re actually using for their work.
 In other words, Ohloh is tracking every project that has ever been created in a version control system, when we actually want to track which system is being used more often.

 Tracking the number of Stack Overflow questions about different version control systems over time probably maps more closely to which version control system is actually being used.
-This data shows git overtaking Subversion in 2010, five years after git was first released.
+This data shows git

 Stack Overflow Trends changes in questions about version control systems over time.

-1. These apps often Follow Zawinski’s Law at least in spirit, if not literally. ↩︎
+These apps often Follow Zawinski’s Law at least in spirit, if not literally. ↩︎

-2. Adobe also acquired FreeHand from this transaction, but the FTC blocked Adobe from owning FreeHand, so it’s assets were returned to Altsys (who had been licensing the rights to FreeHand to Aldus).
+Adobe also acquired FreeHand from this transaction, but the FTC blocked Adobe from owning FreeHand, so it’s assets were returned to Altsys (who had been licensing the rights to FreeHand to Aldus).
 Altsys was acquired by Macromedia in 1995, and it became Macromedia FreeHand.
 Then of course in 2005, Adobe acquired Macromedia and FreeHand along with it, and it became Adobe FreeHand, which was then discontinued in 2007 due to too much overlap in functionality with Adobe Illustrator. ↩︎

-3. The year Sketch was released, 2010, was a year before Apple introduced sandboxing to the Mac App Store.
+The year Sketch was released, 2010, was a year before Apple introduced sandboxing to the Mac App Store.
 I’ve always thought Sketch was the epitome of what Apple, and the NeXT lineage that preceded it, were trying to accomplish by providing a robust software development framework design to increase developer productivity in order to enhance innovation.

 The first web browser, and the genre-defining video games Doom and Quake were both developed on NeXT machiens.
 Not bad for a platform that only shipped 50,000 units!

-Mac App Store sandboxing was the end of that vision, since seemingly no major creative apps can be sandboxed↩︎
+Mac App Store sandboxing was the end of that vision, since seemingly no major creative apps can be sandboxed. ↩︎

-4. Sketch left the App Store in 2015↩︎
+Sketch left the App Store in 2015. ↩︎

-5. Development frameworks for user-interface design themselves maturing was another factor that reduced the dependency on exported assets.
+Development frameworks for user-interface design themselves maturing was another factor that reduced the dependency on exported assets.
 For example, CSS introduced features like drop shadow and rounded corners around the same time that Sketch was becoming popular.
 Before those features were added to CSS, implementing those features required exporting assets. ↩︎

-6. I’m deliberately excluding Electron when I say no startups have followed in Figma’s footsteps, for a couple of reasons:
+I’m deliberately excluding Electron when I say no startups have followed in Figma’s footsteps, for a couple of reasons:

-1. Electron apps don’t leverage the collaborative advantages of the web.
+- Electron apps don’t leverage the collaborative advantages of the web.

-2. Electron apps have nothing to do with the 2D WebGL rendering engine that’s at the heart of Figma.
+- Electron apps have nothing to do with the 2D WebGL rendering engine that’s at the heart of Figma.
 This is what allowed Figma to be able to compete in new categories in software that were previously not feasible for web software, e .g., vector and bitmap rendering in this case.

-7. Light Table was an important predecessor to Atom, that was an even earlier demonstration of the advantages of a web-based text editor focused on extensions.
+Light Table was an important predecessor to Atom, that was an even earlier demonstration of the advantages of a web-based text editor focused on extensions.
 Again, this early competition illustrates the “primordial ooze” phase of early competition new categories go through (or more precisely in this case, a new way of approaching an old category: text editors). ↩︎

-8. One of the great beauties of programming (and writing) is that it’s built on plain text, which removes many of barriers making it difficult to switch software.
+One of the great beauties of programming (and writing) is that it’s built on plain text, which removes many of barriers making it difficult to switch software.
 If the rest of your video editing crew is using Adobe Premiere, there’s no feasible way for you constribute to the same project using something else.
 Or if you need to export a PDF with exact Pantone color values for a large print run, you’re going to be more hesitant about trying a new application (because even slight deviations could have irrepairable consequences).

 Working in plain text has none of these problems, you can freely collaborate with anyone else regardless of what software they’re using, and exporting plain text is always 100% accurate. ↩︎

-9. An interesting side note about print design pipelines is that I’ve heard that it’s the reason AppleScript has survived for so long.
+An interesting side note about print design pipelines is that I’ve heard that it’s the reason AppleScript has survived for so long.
 In particular, the reason AppleScript survived the transition from Mac OS 9 to OS X is that the print design industry depended on it so much. ↩︎

-10. Another reason transitions are so rare, is that to clearly trace a transition, you first need to have a single dominant application to transition from.
+Another reason transitions are so rare, is that to clearly trace a transition, you first need to have a single dominant application to transition from.
 For some reason, single dominant applications seem to be common in visual design fields.

 3D modeling, NLEs, and DAWs all have much more diverse markets, so much so that you wouldn’t even be able to talk about a transition, instead you’d just be talking about a new application being added to the cornucopia of options (Ableton Live is a great example of this).